+Introduction to Tourism Marketing

+MTTM-103
-- (b) The basic object of sales promotion is to increase the buying response of ultimate\\\\\

-- (e) Informing buyers about new brand and new package is the \\\\\\ of sales promotion.
+(b) The basic object of sales promotion is to increase the buying response of ultimate (c) The object of sales promotion is to improve share. (d) Sales promotion objective is to supplement and co-ordinate the efforts of advertising andselling. (e) Informing buyers about new brand and new package is the 0 sales promotion.